Anshul2166/Rescue_Line_Demo/views/docs/docs.md

 I am using JSON Web Tokens for authentication.
 They are stateless, so they don't have anything to do with the database or server.
 They expire on their own.
 So, you don't have to make an API call to log out a user, just delete the token wherever you have it stored client side and refresh your state.

 ### Recover

+Send an email to this endpoint to trigger a reset password flow.
+An e-mail will be sent to user with a link where they can reset password.

 ```
 POST /api/account/recover